ftariqAnalogTx/git-demo/readme.md

 This is a test for GitHub flow.

-Added anoter line to Git Test.
+Added another line to GitHub Test.